can3p/dpANS-parser/README.md

 ----

-## Current Status
+## Current implementation

-General idea is to generate object tree that represents a spec and print it out as an xml, so that we can convert it later to whatever format we find more interesting
+General idea is to generate object tree that represents a spec and print it out as an xml, so that we can convert it later to whatever format we find more interesting.

 Since we have commands, let's execute them